MuVIT Tutorials

 Adding Vessels

-Adding vessels is pretty straightforward forward particularly if you get the .exe version when they download. with the .exe files, you just save them to the Virtual Sailor directory (C:\Virtual Sailor is the default install directory) and run the .exe file by double-clicking on it and it should install the vessel in the correct location with no muss or fuss.
+Adding vessels is pretty straightforward particularly if you get the .exe version when they download. with the .exe files, you just save them to the Virtual Sailor directory (C:\Virtual Sailor is the default install directory) and run the .exe file by double-clicking on it and it should install the vessel in the correct location with no muss or fuss.

 If you get the .zip files they can require a few extra steps which are covered below.
 For the purpose of this tutorial assume I created a downloads directory in my Virtual Sailor directory (C:\Virtual Sailor is the default install directory).
 I download the .zip file to that directory and unzip it in the downloads directory.
 In this case, we are working with the Mako 264 center console.